iproud/scrabble-scorer/README.md

 ## 📱 Access Your App

-Once running, access the Scrabble Scorer PWA at:
+Once running, access Scrabble Keeper at:
 - **http://192.168.86.10:3037**

 The app can be installed on any device for a native app experience!

 ## ✨ Features

-- **🎯 Interactive Scrabble Board**: Full 15x15 board with bonus squares
+- **🎯 Interactive Scrabble Board**: Full 15x15 board with bonus squares and live scoring preview
-- **🔢 Automatic Scoring**: Calculates word scores with bonuses and cross-words
+- **🔢 Automatic Scoring**: Calculates word scores, cross words, and optional bingo bonuses
-- **👥 Multi-Player**: Support for 2-4 players with turn management
+- **⏱ Pause & Resume**: Park a live game and restart it later from the history screen
+- **🗑 Abandon Games**: Delete unfinished games you no longer plan to continue
+- **👤 Smart Player Entry**: Autocomplete suggestions with canonical casing to avoid duplicate profiles
+- **📚 Dictionary Validation**: Optional word validation backed by LibreOffice dictionaries
+- **🛠 Dictionary Admin**: Install, refresh, activate, or remove Roman alphabet dictionaries from LibreOffice/dictionaries
-- **💾 Persistent Storage**: All games saved to SQLite database
+- **💾 Persistent Storage**: All games saved to SQLite with history and statistics
-- **📱 PWA**: Installable on mobile and desktop devices
-- **🔄 Offline Support**: Works offline with automatic sync when online
+- **📱 PWA + Offline Support**: Installable on mobile/desktop with caching and background sync
-- **📊 Game Statistics**: Track scores, turns, and game history
-- **🎨 Modern UI**: Clean, responsive design with Tailwind CSS
+- **🎨 Modern UI**: Slim persistent top bar, responsive layouts, Tailwind CSS styling

 ## 🏗️ Architecture